Update 11 June 2022: The guide has been updated with an easier way to generate the

 You (and your collaborators) will have to go through this same process every time you make changes to the project.
 After the first commit, however, the Publish repository button will become Push origin.
 Both buttons do the same thing.

-Pulling down the project files
+a.
+Cloning the project files (for collaborators)

 - Go to File > Clone repository on GitHub Desktop.